Sciatica: Medical imaging

 Imaging modalities such as computerised tomography or magnetic resonance imaging can help with the diagnosis of lumbar disc herniation.
+Both are equally effective at diagnosing lumbar disk herniation, but computerized tomography has a higher radiation dose.
+Radiography is not recommended because disks cannot be visualized by X-rays.
 The utility of MR neurography in the diagnosis of piriformis syndrome is controversial.

 Discography could be considered to determine a specific disc's role in an individual's pain.
 Discography involves the insertion of a needle into a disc to determine the pressure of disc space.
 Radiocontrast is then injected into the disc space to assess for visual changes that may indicate an anatomic abnormality of the disc.
 The reproduction of an individual's pain during discography is also diagnostic.

 Differential diagnosis

 Cancer should be suspected if there is previous history of it, unexplained weight loss, or unremitting pain.
 Spinal epidural abscess is more common among those who have diabetes mellitus or immunodeficiency, or who have had spinal surgery, injection or catheter; it typically causes fever, leukocytosis and increased erythrocyte sedimentation rate.
 If cancer or spinal epidural abscess is suspected, urgent magnetic resonance imaging is recommended for confirmation.
 Proximal diabetic neuropathy typically affects middle aged and older people with well-controlled type-2 diabetes mellitus; onset is sudden, causing pain, usually in multiple dermatomes, quickly followed by weakness.
 Diagnosis typically involves electromyography and lumbar puncture.
 Shingles is more common among the elderly and immunocompromised; typically, pain is followed by the appearance of a rash with small blisters along a single dermatome.
 Acute Lyme radiculopathy may follow a history of outdoor activities during warmer months in likely tick habitats in the previous 1–12 weeks.
 In the U.S., Lyme is most common in New England and Mid-Atlantic states and parts of Wisconsin and Minnesota, but it is expanding to other areas.
 The first manifestation is usually an expanding rash possibly accompanied by flu-like symptoms.
 Lyme can also cause a milder, chronic radiculopathy an average of 8 months after the acute illness.